slackapi/python-slack-sdk/docs-src/real_time_messaging.rst

 See :ref:`Tokens & Authentication <handling-tokens>` for API token handling best practices.

-Connecting to the Real Time Messaging API
+Connecting to the RTM API
 ------------------------------------------
 ::